 - Loans with long-term amortization and no balloon payments

 Very often, a property does not qualify for traditional lender programs for various reasons including: vacant properties, properties with un-stabilized occupancy, properties in need of major repair or remodeling, properties that do not cash flow or are underperforming, or loans that must close with a very quick timeline.
 These loans are very often best served by a bridge loan.
 Bridge loans are short-term loans, usually at higher rates than traditional financing that allow the borrower the time and money to reposition a property in order to qualify for traditional bank or agency apartment loans in the future.
-Our apartment bridge loan program is available in major markets nationwide with a minimum loan size of $1 million.
+Our apartment bridge loan program is available in major markets nationwide with a minimum loan size of $1,500,000.
 We offer these loans for both commercial and multifamily properties.
 Our loans may be available with non-recourse to the borrower and we may offer interest only payments.
 Our loan program can be used to help a borrower to position a property for permanent long-term financing in the future.